 There are two credit cards offering miles with Alaska Airlines – a great way to boost earning from everyday spending!

 The first of these is the Bank of America Alaska Airlines Visa Signature credit card.
-This awards 3 miles per dollar on spend with Alaska Airlines, and 1 mile per dollar on all other spending.
+This awards three miles per dollar on spend with Alaska Airlines, and one mile per dollar on all other spending.
 This also offers an attractive $99 (plus taxes) companion fare each year.

-The second card is The Marriott Bonvoy Boundless™ Card.
-This awards hotel points at the rate of 6 points per dollar at Marriott and SPG hotels, and 2 points per dollar for all spend elsewhere.
+The second card is Marriott Bonvoy Boundless™ Credit Card.
+This awards hotel points at the rate of six points per dollar at Marriott and SPG hotels, and two points per dollar for all spends elsewhere.
 These Marriott points can be converted to Mileage Plan miles at a 3:1 ratio.